cagricibuk/c-programming-panorama-gallery-generator/README.md

 # c-programming-panorama-gallery
-C program that uses html and javascript for creating a panorama photo gallery.
+C program that uses html and javascript for creating a panorama photo gallery html file.

 #  Dependencies